The powerful gift of unwrapping the secrets of your audience’s learning style

 Icebreakers will help these individuals feel part of the group.

-Introduce your topic and Signposting is important to make sure they know what's coming next and how long it will last.
+Introduce your topic and signposting is important to make sure they know what's coming next and how long it will last.

 Deliver any theory gradually, layer by layer.
 And for a practical exercise to demonstrate the theory, make sure you highlight how this exercise fits in with the theory and what the benefits of the exercise are.